 They organize the team of contractors, architects and engineers necessary for completing the project.
-They work with clients to develop a timeline and a budget for the project and with construction workers to stick to the schedule and budget.
+They work with clients to develop a timeline and a budget for the project.
+They work with construction workers to stick to the schedule and budget.
 To do this, it’s important that the construction project manager develops skills and knowledge from disciplines of both business management and construction.

-These are offered at more than 100 different colleges, according to the United States Bureau of Labor Statistics.
-Some junior colleges offer associate’s degrees in construction technology or construction management, as well, though bachelor’s degrees are becoming popular with employers.
+These are offered at more than 100 different colleges, according to the United States Bureau of Labor Statistics (BLS) Some junior colleges offer associate’s degrees in construction technology or construction management.
+However, bachelor’s degrees are becoming popular with employers.
 Courses in bachelor’s degree programs will cover a wide range of topics such as:

-Becoming a construction manager requires a unique combination of work experience and an education that combines study in both business and construction science.
-Though preparation for this career takes time and hard work, the position is an excellent choice for candidates who enjoy both the hands-on work of construction and the upper-level responsibilities of a manager.
+Becoming a construction manager requires a combination of work experience and an education that combines study in both business and construction science.
+Preparation for this career takes time and hard work.
+It’s a great choice if you enjoy both the hands-on work of construction and the upper-level responsibilities of a manager.